 Although often overlooked, it’s paramount to highlight that the same risks are associated with covering a seat with a blanket.
 It might not appear to be trapping air and recirculated CO2 however it does, and it will.
 It fails to allow for proper air ventilation.

 There are a few aftermarket products that can be used safely, including certain car seat covers.
 Shower cap style covers fit over and on top of your infant seat, and do not have a layer of material that lies between your child’s body and the harness.
+Better yet, no part of the harness needs to be routed through the product.
 They feature an elastic cuff which secures them around the shell of the seat.
 Some styles have a peek-a-boo flap that covers or lifts up to expose your baby’s face.
 If you’re considering a shower cap style cover, opt for one without the built-in flap and if you end up with the flap, please always keep the flap open and baby’s face exposed.
 Doing so will ensure that your child doesn’t overheat, has access to that much-needed fresh flow of oxygen and it will allow you to conduct frequent wellness checks!
+A quick trick to determining whether your cover is safe to use is to ensure that it checks ALL of the following boxes:

 Similar to other styles of covers, shower cap style covers cannot be used in your vehicle and must be removed every single time to ensure that the carrier portion of the seat locks securely into the base.